nicholassm/disruptor-rs/README.md

 Both libraries greatly improves as the burst size goes up but the Disruptor's performance is more resilient to the pauses between bursts which is one of the design goals.

-# Features

-- [x] Single Producer Single Consumer (SPSC).
-See roadmap for MPMC.
-- [x] Multi Producer Single Consumer (MPSC).
-- [x] Low-latency.
-- [x] Busy-spin wait strategies.
-- [x] Batch consumption of events.
-- [x] Thread affinity can be set for the event processor thread.

-# Design Choices

-Everything in the library is about low-latency and this heavily influences all choices made in this library.
-As an example, you cannot allocate an event and *move* that into the ringbuffer.
-Instead, events are allocated on startup to ensure they are co-located in memory to increase cache coherency.
-(However, you can still allocate a struct on the heap and move ownership to a field in the event on the Ringbuffer.
-As long as you realize that this can add latency, because the struct is allocated by one thread and dropped by another.
-Hence, there's synchronization happening in the allocator.)

 # Related Work